vippsas/vipps-partner/partner-documentation-template.md

 # API keys

-**ℹ️ Please note: Select one of the alternatives below, depending on whether you use partner keys or not:**
+ℹ️ Select one of the alternatives below, depending on whether you use partner keys or not.

-1. We use "partner keys" so there is no need for you to do anything.
+1. Explain that (since you use the Partner API and partner keys) the merchant does not have to do anything after ordering Vipps in the partner's interface.

    When the Vipps application is complete, you will get an email.
    We, your partner, receive the same email.